Fox-Terror: Plot

 The fox unpacks a "Magic Folding Box" and lures Dawg into it with a bone.
 When the dog is inside, the fox folds the box into a tiny package, then disguises himself as a swami and sells it as a "lucky charm" to Foghorn, who is on his way to go fishing again.
 Foghorn throws it over his shoulder for luck and it lands in the well.
 Dawg emerges battered and bruised and he folds Foghorn into a tiny package and throws him into the well.
 The young rooster pulls the alarm again.
 Having had enough, an enraged Dawg tries to hit him with a mallet.
 However, the young rooster beat him to it, as he hits Dawg in the head as payback for dumping water on him earlier.
-Luckily, Dawg and Foghorn realize the fox has been tricking them both with disguises and ruses, and the two decide to join forces and give the fox a taste of his own medicine.
+After Foghorn climbs out of the well, he and Dawg have a talk and they finally realize the fox has been tricking them both with disguises and ruses.
+Dawg is ready to give the fox what for, but Foghorn stops him, claiming he has a better idea.

+Later, when the young rooster sees the fox again, he goes to pull the alarm.
+But this time, the fox is one step ahead of him and he cuts the cord before the rooster can pull it.
+But as the fox tauntingly holds the cord, the young rooster pulls and it causes the alarm to go off.
+As the fox hides behind a bush, Foghorn and Dawg are seen wearing disguises and give the fox a taste of his own medicine.